cenkerozkan/have-i-been-pwned-flask/README.md

 - [ ] Implement swagger documentation for the API.
 - [ ] Handle pydantic exception in router layer later.
 - [ ] Implement custom data models for repository returns.
+- [ ] Learn SQLAlchemy Exceptions, divide them into custom exceptions.
+- [ ] Detail the exception handlers at the router layer.